Protected Didactic Resident Teaching

 Our Perinatologists make daily rounds on the Antepartum Service with the residents, and the generalist faculty make daily postpartum rounds.
 Our Gyn-Oncologists also round daily on their service.

-Other monthly educational meetings include a multidisciplinary prenatal diagnostic conference, gyn-onc tumor board, journal club, and REI conference, as well as weekly pre-op conferences.
+Other monthly educational meetings include a multidisciplinary prenatal diagnostic conference, gyn-onc tumor board, journal club, and REI conference, pre-op conference, and women’s cancer risk conference.

 Family Planning and Contraception